-Cognitive linguistics is a science that is resulted from the amalgamation of different sciences: Anthropology, cognitive psychology, neurology, and philosophy, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (Al-Bahrani, Al-Rawi, Abdullah, & Al-Jaff, 2000).
+© Cognitive linguistics is a science that is resulted from the amalgamation of three different sciences: Anthropology, psychology and semantics, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (Al-Bahrani, Al-Rawi, Abdullah, & Al-Jaff, 2000).

 That is, we open a parenthesis and mention all authors' last names, then we put a comma and mention the year of publication of the book.
-Finally, we close the parenthesis and put a period.
+We close the parenthesis and put a period.